jazracherif/udacity-data-engineer-airflow/README.md

 ## Running the Pipeline

 The DAG should appear under the name `sparkify-etl-v1`.
 Once enabled, it will run daily for the period 11/01/2018 to 11/30/2018.
-To change the schedule, go to airflow/dags/sparkify-etl.py and look for the following arguments:
+To change the schedule, go to `airflow/dags/sparkify-etl.py` and modify the `start_date` and `end_date` arguments.
-- start_date
-- end_date

-![data][dag]
+![dag view graph][dag-view-graph]

+![dag view tree][dag-view-tree]

 ## Analysis